snowplow/iglu/2-repositories/iglu-server/README.md

 ## Copyright and license

-Scala Repo Server is copyright 2014-2017 Snowplow Analytics Ltd.
+Iglu Server is copyright 2014-2018 Snowplow Analytics Ltd.

 Licensed under the **[Apache License, Version 2.0][license]** (the "License");
 you may not use this software except in compliance with the License.